-Is the prize in the form of cash, cash equivalents or gift cards?
+Is the prize in the form of cash or cash equivalents (including gift cards)?

 A competition for a prize involving actual skill or criteria for winning that is different from a drawing based on luck, such as an academic based contest.